 Depending on what time of day or night you arrive at Rio International Airport, transfer times can vary.
 Expect it to take between half an hour and an hour to reach your hotel, with only marginal differences between Copacabana (which is closer) and Downtown, which is further away but accessible via a separate highway.
-There are various ways to get to and from the airport to downtown Rio and its southern beaches, the most convenient by far being a private transfer.
+There are various ways to get to and from the airport to downtown Rio and its southern beaches, the most convenient by far being a private transfer which can be made budget friendly with the help of rideshare app deals which are easily available to everyone on their site.
 Safe, reliable and hassle-free, a pre-booked private transfer takes the worry out of your initial Brazil impressions.

 Shuttle-van transfers can be booked in advance and although just as safe and reliable as private transfers, transfers take longer due to the multiple stops needed to drop off all passengers on board.
 With this option, you have the choice of a Green Path Transfer, a new initiative aimed at reducing your carbon footprint by using low-emission vehicles, and Shuttle Rio, which depart every hour on the hour, servicing the beaches area, Zona Sul.

 Taxi services are abundant and can be booked upon arrival, although we strongly recommend you book your taxi from the ‘radio booths’ you’ll find just outside customs, rather than fight the offer onslaught curbside.
 For only a few extra reals, you’ll be guaranteed an official taxi working for a reputable company, and you’ll be escorted straight to your transfer taxi.